 Both options have similar benefits.

-Manufacturing times are usually a much less, which can be an advantage if you are working to a timescale, or you just can’t wait to have your new windows installed.
+Manufacturing times are usually much less, which can be an advantage if you are working to a timescale, or you can’t wait to have your new windows installed.

 Double Glazing Funding has a wide variety of funding options available and will give you the best advice when selecting installers to fit your new bay window!